gpustack/llama-box/README.md

          --rerank                 enable reranking endpoint (default: disabled)
-         --slots                  enable slots monitoring endpoint (default: disabled) --rpc SERVERS            comma separated list of RPC servers --no-warmup              skip warming up the model with an empty run
+         --slots                  enable slots monitoring endpoint (default: disabled) --rpc SERVERS            comma separated list of RPC servers -ts,   --tensor-split SPLIT     fraction of the model to offload to each device, comma-separated list of proportions, e.g. 3,1 for image models, indicate which device should be able to offload -ngl,  --gpu-layers,  --n-gpu-layers N
+                                  number of layers to store in VRAM '-ngl 0' means no offloading
+         --no-warmup              skip warming up the model with an empty run --warmup                 enable warming up the model with an empty run, which is used to occupy the (V)RAM before serving

 server/completion:

   -dev,  --device <dev1,dev2,...>
-                                  comma-separated list of devices to use for offloading (none = don't offload) use --list-devices to see a list of available devices -ngl,  --gpu-layers,  --n-gpu-layers N
-                                  number of layers to store in VRAM -sm,   --split-mode SPLIT_MODE  how to split the model across multiple GPUs, one of:
+                                  comma-separated list of devices to use for offloading (none = don't offload) use --list-devices to see a list of available devices -sm,   --split-mode SPLIT_MODE  how to split the model across multiple GPUs, one of:
                                     - none: use one GPU only
                                     - layer (default): split layers and KV across GPUs
-                                    - row: split rows across GPUs, store intermediate results and KV in --main-gpu -ts,   --tensor-split SPLIT     fraction of the model to offload to each GPU, comma-separated list of proportions, e.g. 3,1 --override-kv KEY=TYPE:VALUE advanced option to override model metadata by key. may be specified multiple times.
+                                    - row: split rows across GPUs, store intermediate results and KV in --main-gpu -mg,   --main-gpu N             the device to use for the model work with --split-mode none|row', or indicate the device to offload projector model specified by '--mmproj' (default: 0)
+         --override-kv KEY=TYPE:VALUE
+                                  advanced option to override model metadata by key. may be specified multiple times.
                                   types: int, float, bool, str. example: --override-kv tokenizer.ggml.add_bos_token=bool:false